Files

 Why use a Transformer?

-Transformers are sometimes preferable to using a writer to carry out updates because you may wish to only apply a change to a small subset of data, or you may wish to use a special where clause that isn’t available when you choose a writer's UPDATE mode.
+Transformers are sometimes preferable to using a writer to carry out updates because you may wish to only apply a change to a small subset of data, or you may wish to use a special WHERE clause that isn’t available when you choose a writer's UPDATE mode.
 However, unless you need these functions for a specific reason, you should use a writer instead.

 FeatureReader

-The example below will demonstrate such functionality.
+The example below demonstrates this functionality.

 Source Data